Bettrix/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-1-swap.c- program for swapping the values of two integers.(task 1) 2-strlen.c- program for returning the length of a string.(task 2) 3-puts.c- prpgram for printing a string, followed by a new line, to stdout.(task 3)
+1-swap.c- program for swapping the values of two integers.(task 1) 2-strlen.c- program for returning the length of a string.(task 2) 3-puts.c- prpgram for printing a string, followed by a new line, to stdout.(task 3) 4-print_rev.c- program for printing a string, in reverse, followed by a new line.(task 4)